durandkwok/kudu_movies_scripts/README.md

 	where genres like 'Action%';

-List all Action movies with top ratings.
+List all Action movies with top ratings

 	•	select b.genres, b.title, max(a.rating) as top_rating
 	from ratings_kudu a, movie_info_kudu b
 	where a.movieid = b.movieid
 	and b.genres like 'Action%'
 	group by b.genres,b.title
-	order by b.genres, top_rating desc
+	order by b.genres, top_rating desc;